 After understanding your mom for whom she is, you need to accept yourself for who you are.
-Maybe your mom is a perfectionist who cannot accept you no matter what.
+Maybe your mom is a perfectionist who cannot accept you no matter what and has no emotional validation toward you.
 Your mom might tell you that whatever you do is not good enough.
 Your mom can make you feel very bad about yourself.

 You can’t control what your mom says or does to you, but it’s up to you to control what you think about yourself.
 You can replace those “I’m not good enough” words with healthier ones because you can do so.

-Coping with a mom, you can’t get on with can be very frustrating.
+Coping with toxic parenting, which you can’t get on with, can be very frustrating.
 However, when you understand how you can respond when your mom hurts your feelings, you can stay around her without feeling irritated.
 There are happier and healthier ways to handle a mom who doesn’t see anything good in you.
 Here are several things you can do about it.

 4. Express Your Feelings